 Be a Good Host to Overnight Guests

-If your guests are staying overnight, consider going the extra mile to load up on their favorite beverages and foods
+If you’re hosting overnight guests, consider going the extra mile to load up on their favorite beverages and foods.

 One of the hardest parts of staying the night away from home is losing the ability to walk to your own fridge, filled with all of your favorite things.
-Providing this comfort to guests will make your home feel more like theirs.
+Providing this comfort to guests is an easy way to make your home feel more like theirs.

 Stock the bathroom with toiletries and be sure to invite guests to use them.

 Most guests will pack their own toothpaste and other toiletries, not knowing for certain if their host will provide those items.
 So making the extra effort to stock the bathroom with shampoo, conditioner, soap, toothpaste, Q-tips, tweezers, and fluffy towels, will make their stay feel more like a treat than a necessity.